shubhamsinha21/chat-interface/README.md

 Deployed Link - https://chatinterfaceapp.netlify.app/

-## Components 🤔
+## Main Components 🤔

-Components
 1. NavBar:
  -  Displays a navigation bar with a logo, explore, create, edit, and login button.

-3. ChatList:
+2. ChatList:
  - Lists all chats on the left side.
  - Each chat entry includes the sender's image and name.

-ChatWindow:
+3. ChatWindow:
  - Displays selected chat details on the right side.
  - Sender's image and name appear on the left side.
  - Messages displayed with alternating background colors for sender and recipient.